Flavor physics at high-energy muon colliders: High-energy difermion production at muon colliders

 In our analysis we exploit angular information to improve the sensitivity and the power to discriminate different operators.
 Since the jets are nearly back-to back, and the quark charge is not tagged, the only available angular variable is the angle between the jet and the beam axes, which ranges from 0 to 90$^\circ$.
 The cosine of this angle is denoted as $|\!\cos\theta|$ in Eq.~(\ref{eq:x_seg_tag}).
 Five equally-spaced bins in $|\!\cos\theta|$ are considered, ranging from 0 to $\cos20^\circ\simeq0.94$.

 The SM predictions for all the exclusive and with-radiation diquark cross sections integrated in the central region are reported in Table~\ref{tab:xsecsquarks}.
 At the 10\,TeV MuC, the exclusive and with-radiation cross section in each flavor-tagged category are comparable, due to the large Sudakov double logarithms that boost real EW radiation emission.
 With the 10~ab$^{-1}$ target luminosity of the 10\,TeV MuC, the yield for the unsuppressed (flavor-preserving) categories is about $10^4$ events.
-This corresponds to percent-level measurement accuracy and entails order 100\,TeV scale sensitivity for flavor-diagonal EFT interactions, as discussed in the Introduction.
-The event yield is much smaller in the flavor-changing categories that only emerge from fakes, in the SM.
-Nevertheless, the sensitivity to flavor-changing EFT interactions---see again the Introduction---is still at the 100\,TeV level, with a very weak dependence on the fake probability.
+This corresponds to percent-level measurement accuracy and entails order 100\,TeV scale sensitivity for flavor-diagonal EFT interactions.

 While the 10\,TeV MuC is our main target, we also study the reach of a possible first MuC stage with $E_{\rm{cm}}=3$\,TeV and 1~ab$^{-1}$ integrated luminosity.
 The cross sections---reported in Table~\ref{tab:xsecsquarks}---scale approximately as $1/E_{\rm{cm}}^2$ and are about 10 times larger than at 10\,TeV.
 The event yields and in turn the precision of the measurements are similar to the ones of the 10\,TeV MuC because of the reduced luminosity.
 The EFT scale sensitivity thus lowers in proportion to the reduced collider energy and it is estimated at about 30\,TeV.
 Notice that at 3\,TeV there is a larger gap between the exclusive and the with-radiation cross section because the Sudakov double logarithm is smaller.